 A prominent symptom of DMD is loss of muscle, so researchers aim to develop therapies that promote regrowth of muscle and, in turn, increase muscle strength.

-Inhibitors of myostatin have received much attention from the neuromuscular disease research community since it was found years ago that people and animals with a genetic deficiency of myostatin appear to have large muscles and good strength without apparent ill effects.
+Inhibitors of myostatin have received much attention from the neuromuscular disease research community since the discovery, years ago, that people and animals with a genetic deficiency of myostatin appear to have large muscles and good strength without apparent ill effects.

 Initial efforts to develop therapies based on myostatin inhibition did not bear out.
-In 2008 a therapy called MYO-029 (developed by Wyeth) failed to meet its endpoint during a clinical trial of people with a variety of dystrophies, though not including DMD.
-Additionally in 2011, a DMD trial with ACE-031, which was developed by Acceleron Pharma, had to be discontinued due to safety concerns.
+In 2008, a therapy called MYO-029 (developed by Wyeth) failed to meet its endpoint during a clinical trial of people with a variety of dystrophies, though not including DMD.
+Additionally, in 2011, a DMD trial with ACE-031, which was developed by Acceleron Pharma, had to be discontinued because of safety concerns.
 Although these myostatin inhibitors were not successful, much was learned from these efforts.

-Currently, Pfizer is developing a myostatin inhibitor called PF-06252616, which is in clinical trials to test its effectiveness in DMD boys.
-Bristol-Myers Squibb is also developing a myostatin inhibitor drug, BMS-986089.
-This potential therapy is currently in a phase 1/2 study to determine its safety in DMD boys.
-In addition to these two potential DMD medicines, Eli Lilly (LY2495655), Regeneron (REGN1033) and Novartis (BYM338) are also developing drugs that inhibit myostatin, but these are being tested in clinical studies for their effects in cancer wasting (cachexia), sarcopenia and inclusion-body myopathy (IBM), respectively.
+Currently, Pfizer is developing a myostatin inhibitor called PF-06252616 (domagrozumab), which is in clinical trials to test its effectiveness in boys with DMD.
+Bristol-Myers Squibb is also developing a myostatin inhibitor drug, BMS-986089 (talditercept alfa).
+This potential therapy is currently in a phase 2/3 study.
+In addition to these two potential DMD medicines, Eli Lilly (LY2495655), Regeneron (REGN1033) and Novartis (BYM338) are also developing drugs that inhibit myostatin, but these are being tested in clinical studies for their effects in cancer wasting (cachexia), sarcopenia, and inclusion-body myopathy (IBM), respectively.

 Another unique strategy to block the action of myostatin uses gene therapy to introduce follistatin, a naturally occurring inhibitor of myostatin.
 Mice with a DMD-like disease that received genes for the follistatin protein showed an overall increase in body mass and weight of individual muscles.
 Furthermore, monkeys that received follistatin gene transfer had stronger, larger muscles.
-A gene therapy for delivering follistatin to people with DMD called rAAV1.CMV.huFollistatin344 is currently being developed by Milo Biotechnology.
-This potential therapy is now being tested in an early-stage (phase 1) clinical trial.
+A gene therapy for delivering follistatin to people with DMD called rAAV1.CMV.huFollistatin344 is being developed by Milo Biotechnology.
+This potential therapy has so far undergone testing in an early-stage clinical trial.

-A second company called GTx Inc. also is developing SARMs for a variety of muscle wasting conditions, including muscular dystrophy and cancer.
-Their DMD program is in the preclinical development phase.
+A second company called GTx Inc. also is developing SARMs for a variety of muscle-wasting conditions, including muscular dystrophy and cancer.
+The company’s DMD program is in the preclinical development phase.